its-edalo/slay-the-jokers/INSTALL.md

 - With the `SlayTheJokers` folder open, click on the folder path bar at the top of the window, type `cmd`, and press Enter.
 - In the command window that opens, run `install_uv.bat`

-## Step 6: Add Your Credential File
+## Step 6: Add Your Upload Key

 - Launch Balatro again.
-The black window (that opened alongside the game) will show a message similar to `Credential file not found`.
+The black window (that opened alongside the game) will show a message similar to `Upload key file not found`.

 - Close the game.

-- Place the `stj-credentials.json` file you received in the pre-step into the mod's directory: `%appdata%\Balatro\Mods\SlayTheJokers`
+- Place the `upload.key` file you received in the pre-step into the mod's directory: `%appdata%\Balatro\Mods\SlayTheJokers`

-*Why?* The credential file provides the necessary authentication for the mod to upload data to the Slay the Jokers server.
+*Why?* The upload key file provides the necessary authentication for the mod to upload data to the Slay the Jokers server.

 ## Step 7: Verify Everything Works!